 Function Description AND Returns a TRUE response if all values are true; returns a FALSE response if one or more values are false.
+BLANKVALUE Determines if an expression has a value and returns a substitute expression if it does not.
+If the expression has a value, returns the value of the expression.
 CASE Checks a given expression against a series of values.
 If the expression is equal to a value, returns the corresponding result.
 If it is not equal to any values, it returns the else_result.
 IF Determines if expressions are true or false.
 Returns a given value if true and another value if false.
-ISCHANGED Compares the value of a field to the previous value and returns TRUE if the values are different.
-If the values are the same, this function returns FALSE.
+ISBLANK Determines if an expression has a value and returns TRUE if it does not.
+If it contains a value, this function returns FALSE.
+ISCLONE Checks if the record is a clone of another record and returns TRUE if one item is a clone.
+Otherwise, returns FALSE.
 ISNEW Checks if the formula is running during the creation of a new record and returns TRUE if it is.
 If an existing record is being updated, this function returns FALSE.
+ISNULL Determines if an expression is null (blank) and returns TRUE if it is.
+If it contains a value, this function returns FALSE.
+Important: Use ISBLANK instead of ISNULL in new formulas.
+ISBLANK has the same functionality as ISNULL, but also supports text fields.

-Function Description ISNUMBER Determines if a text value is a number and returns TRUE if it is.
+Function Description Salesforce will continue to support ISNULL, so you do not need to change any existing formulas.
+ISNUMBER Determines if a text value is a number and returns TRUE if it is.
 Otherwise, it returns FALSE.
 NOT Returns FALSE for TRUE and TRUE for FALSE.
+NULLVALUE Determines if an expression is null (blank) and returns a substitute expression if it is.
+If the expression is not blank, returns the value of the expression.
+Important: Use BLANKVALUE instead of NULLVALUE in new formulas.
+BLANKVALUE has the same functionality as NULLVALUE, but also supports text fields.
+Salesforce will continue to support NULLVALUE, so you do not need to change existing formulas.
 OR Determines if expressions are true or false.
 Returns TRUE if any expression is true.
 Returns FALSE if all expressions are false.
+PRIORVALUE Returns the previous value of a field.